 The Local Government Act (NI) 2014 places a general duty on councils to "make arrangements to secure continuous improvement in the exercise of its functions."
-This includes a statutory requirement to publish a Performance Improvement Plan by 30th June each year.
+This includes a statutory requirement to publish a Performance Improvement Plan by 30th June each year and a self-assessment of performance for the previous year which is required to be published by 30th September each year.